radhakrishnan-omotec/nail-agastya-munjal-repo/README.md

-### Step 6: Convert to TensorFlow Lite for Edge Deployment
+### Step 6: Convert to TensorFlow Lite for RPI Edge Deployment
 The trained CNN is converted to TensorFlow Lite, a lightweight format optimized for edge devices like portable imaging systems.
 This step reduces model size and inference time, ensuring low latency and minimal resource use—crucial for deploying the system in clinics or homes.
 By enabling on-device processing, it supports the research vision of a standalone, non-invasive diagnostic tool, replacing cumbersome traditional methods with a rapid, efficient solution for nail infection screening.